-One of the best things about being a Washington, DC, wedding photographer is the opportunity to learn new things.
-Every marriage celebration that we photograph presents another chance to see how each couple observes their wedding traditions.
+Fortunately, learning new things comes naturally to us and is one of our favorite parts of our jobs!
+We see every marriage celebration that we photograph as another chance to see how each couple observes their wedding traditions.
 Even sets of fiancés from the exact same cultural background will often find ways to celebrate their nuptials differently.
 Learning about those differences is something that keeps us energized and excited to take pictures of matrimonial events.
 It keeps our jobs fresh, helps us grow as people and is frankly a lot of fun!

 Some weddings teach us more than others, of course.
 The Northern Virginia wedding depicted here exposed us to some very interesting elements of Indian matrimonial customs.
 It was not the first Indian marriage event that we had photographed, of course.
 In fact, the first time that we ever documented wedding photographically was in South India.
 Like anyone who has ever attended marriage celebrated in according to Indian traditions, we immediately noticed the beautiful colors.
 Everyone, from the bride and groom to the wedding guests, was clad in vibrantly hued silk clothing.
 The wedding venue was similarly festooned with fabrics dyed with bright, eye-catching colors.
 It was a great way to get our careers as DC wedding photographers started!
 It was a visual feast that made for dazzling wedding photography.
 It also and had us looking forward to our next opportunity to photograph an Indian marriage event!

 Since that first wedding, we have had the chance to photograph numerous Indian marriage celebrations back home in Washington, DC.
 All of them (including this one) featured a similarly bright array of colors.
 At first, it was a bit of a dizzying blur for us.
 Over time, however, we started to notice some common themes and trends.
 A Washington, DC, wedding photographer’s job is to notice things, after all!